keith-cullen/Circular/README.md

-circular
+Circular
 ========

-Circular buffers implemented in Rust and C++ with copy and move semantics
+Circular buffers implemented in Rust, Go, C++ and C with copy and move semantics

 Rust circular::moving::CircBuf
 ------------------------------